 Basic Requirements for Paper Submissions

-or a post print of a published manuscript with the journal name and DOI clearly indicated.
+Your paper clearly states that this is a non-peer reviewed preprint submitted to EarthArXiv, or a post print of a published manuscript with the journal name and DOI clearly indicated.
 Authors have two options for supplying this information.

-This is a non-peer reviewed preprint submitted to EarthArXiv.
+-- A statement that the manuscript is a non-peer reviewed preprint submitted to EarthArXiv.

 Jackson et al. provide an exemplary coversheet example shown below

-Alternatively, authors may choose to include a header on each page of the submission identifying the paper as a non-peer reviewed EarthArXiv preprint or as a postprint.
+Option 2: Alternatively, authors may choose to include a header on each page of the submission identifying the paper as a non-peer reviewed EarthArXiv preprint or as a postprint.
 The header statement should also include the journal the paper was published in (or is under review in) when applicable.

 Supplementary Materials